Community Art Collaborative

 Susan Tuberville, Program Manager

 Susan (she/her) is an Artist and Educator dedicated to expanding access to transformative experiences in the arts.
-After completing her P-12 Visual Arts teaching certification and beginning her career teaching K-8 Art in international schools, she moved to Baltimore to complete her MFA in Community Arts at MICA.
+After completing her BFA in Studio Art and P-12 Visual Arts teaching certification, she began her career teaching K-8 Art in international schools.
+She moved to Baltimore to complete her MFA in Community Arts at MICA.
 After several years as a CAC Member, Teaching Artist, and Site Manager, in partnership with wonderful CAC host site organizations, she returned to MICA to serve CAC in this new role.
-This is Susan's second year as Program Manager and she is thrilled to support teaching artists, youth and families, and organizations across Baltimore City.
+This is Susan's third year as Program Manager and she is thrilled to support teaching artists, youth and families, and organizations in Baltimore City.